VCF Compute (vSphere) Technical

 vSphere Lifecycle Manager interfaces with a registered HSM to orchestrate the lifecycle of firmware components.
 The HSM performs the firmware lifecycle operation directly on the hardware components residing within the host.

-Using a HSM allows vSphere to accurately inspect the firmware and driver versions of hardware components and compare the hardware specifications with the VMware Compatibility Guide and vSAN Compatibility Guide, ensuring full compliance with vSAN hardware requirements.
+Using a HSM allows vSphere to accurately inspect the firmware and driver versions of hardware components and compare the hardware specifications with the Broadcom Compatibility Guide and vSAN Compatibility Guide, ensuring full compliance with vSAN hardware requirements.

 Integrating a HSM with vSphere Lifecycle Manager simplifies and speeds up total remediation times by using the same maintenance window for the ESX image and host firmware.
 Often, only a single reboot task is required.
 Firmware bundles, along with the ESX image, can also be pre-staged to the host further reducing the total maintenance time.